TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 <sup>4</sup>  The system will be powered by a standard wall outlet to avoid the use of batteries and enable it to be used for longer periods.

 <sup>5</sup>  The system shall follow OSHA standard 1910.304 - 305 which provides an in-depth guide for the safety and regulation of wired power.
+To keep everyone safe from the device, live wire and componenents will not be exposed.
+This is to eliminate the chance of accidental shock or damage from touching the device while active.

 <sup>6</sup>  The system shall follow IEC standard 60950-1 which deals with wired and battery-powered devices below 600V.
 This will assist in eliminating harm from electric shock, fire, and mechanical instability.